Resources for Trumpet Players

 • Cherokee Trumpet Soli - a classic video of Arturo, Brecker, Findley and Stripling that never ceases to amaze

-• There are too many to list all in one place, however, here are the ones I keep handy and find myself referring back to over the years.
+• There are too many to list all in one place, however, here are the books I keep handy and find myself referring back to over the years.

 They cover a range of fundamentals including effective warm ups, getting the air moving, finger dexterity, attacks/tonguing, and lyrical playing.